Español English

 They are aromatic herbaceous plants with erect stems that reach 60 cm (1.96 feet) in height.
 The leaves are oblong and of an intense green color on the upper surface and gray on the underside.
 The flowers appear in dense inflorescences and can be blue, purple, pink or white, depending on the variety.
 They bloom from the second half of spring to late summer.

-They are used in orchards, in rustic gardens, in borders and in pots for patios, balconies and terraces.
-They have medicinal properties such as healing, anti-inflammatory and antiseptic, among others.
+Woodland sage are used in orchards, in rustic gardens, in borders and in pots for patios, balconies and terraces.
+It has medicinal properties such as healing, anti-inflammatory and antiseptic, among others.

 Salvia nemorosa prefers full sun exposure but also grows in semi-shade.
-They resist frost and the intense heat of the Mediterranean summer.
+It resists frost and the intense heat of the Mediterranean summer.

 The soil must drain very well and contain abundant organic matter.
 The pot transplant is done in early spring.